SAML Requirements for Tableau Cloud

 AuthnRequest) to the IdP, which includes the Tableau application’s RelayState value.
-If the user has signed in to Tableau Online from a Tableau client such as Tableau Desktop or Tableau Mobile, it’s important that the RelayState value is returned within the IdP’s SAML response back to Tableau.
+If the user has signed in to Tableau Cloud from a Tableau client such as Tableau Desktop or Tableau Mobile, it’s important that the RelayState value is returned within the IdP’s SAML response back to Tableau.

-When the RelayState value is not returned properly in this scenario, the user is taken to their Tableau Online home page in the web browser, rather than being redirected back to the application they signed in from.
+When the RelayState value is not returned properly in this scenario, the user is taken to their Tableau Cloud home page in the web browser, rather than being redirected back to the application they signed in from.